 How on earth is this kind of assignment remotely rational or productive?

-It doesn’t matter if you spent a massive part of your “army” service noshing on American candy bars while watching American sitcoms in an air-conditioned room on an IDF base (which does nothing to protect us from our enemies, unless of course, ISIS savages faint at the smell of chocolate-peanut breath and the sound of scripted punchlines).
+It doesn’t matter if you spent a massive part of your “army” service noshing on American candy bars while watching American sitcoms in an air-conditioned room on an IAF base (which does nothing to protect us from our enemies, unless of course, ISIS feels faint from the smell of chocolate-peanut breath and the sound of scripted punchlines).

 Not All Service is Equal

-Just the barebones fact that you are enlisted awards you with social credit.
+Just the barebones fact that you are enlisted awards you social credit.

 To be clear: I’m NOT talking about combat and essential military non-combat duties.

-I appreciate combat soldiers and all the non-combat yet essential military personnel working for our national security.
+Like most other people, I appreciate combat soldiers & all the non-combat yet essential military personnel working for our national security.

 So while I write against the forced draft for females & yeshivah bachurs, it's not from a lack of appreciation for what effective IDF positions do.

-I fully realize that many soldiers (and police & security guards for that matter) are prepared to suffer trauma, injury, and even death (chas v'shalom) so that I and everyone else in the country can live here.
+I fully realize many soldiers (and police & security guards, for that matter) risk trauma, injury, and even death (chas v'shalom) so I & everyone else in the country can live here.

-However, hungover kvetchy moppers are not anywhere in the same league—which Israelis acknowledge.
-But what many Israelis don’t acknowledge is that the hungover kvetchy moppers and the pixie fire girls DON’T CONTRIBUTE AT ALL IN ANY WAY.
-Their service was meaningless.
-It was nothing.
+However, hungover kvetchy moppers are not anywhere in the same league — which Israelis acknowledge.
+But what many Israelis don’t acknowledge is that the hungover kvetchy moppers and the pixie fire-girls DON’T CONTRIBUTE AT ALL IN ANY WAY.
+Their service is meaningless.

 Reluctant "Heroes"?